MachinisteWeb/DocAtlas/doc-test-case/documentation/markdown/design/README.md

 ## Overview ##

-This documentation is about Stylesheets Front-end part of « Cat Chow ».
+This documentation is about Stylesheets Front-end part of « Munchkin ».

 To auto-generate this documentation from your `.css` (`.less`) file comments from `assets/stylesheets` folder, use [JSDoc](https://www.npmjs.com/package/jsdoc) with `doc/templates/css` template and `commentOnly` plugin.
 This readme is itself injected into documentation and tutorials are injected from `readus` directory.
 To update this documentation, change your comment from `.css` (`.less`) or `.md` and run the `documentation-css.bat`.